The Ultimate BMAT Guide — All You Need To Know (2021)

 BMAT Section Breakdown

 Section 1 – Thinking Skills tests you on your problem-solving skills and how well you understand arguments.
-Do note that there has been an update for the 2020 paper and this section will no longer include data analysis and inference questions, where you are given a text to read followed by questions based on the text.
+Do note that there has been an update in 2020 and this section will no longer include data analysis and inference questions, where you are given a text to read followed by questions based on the text.

 Section 2 – Scientific Knowledge and Applications tests you on your ability to apply knowledge from four subjects: Biology, Chemistry, Physics, and Mathematics.
 These questions may have you apply knowledge that you should already know, but in new and unfamiliar contexts.